pkumod/GPU_DGM/README.md

 + `test`: The code/scripts for conducting experiments in our paper.

 ## Compile
+Before compiling, please make sure you have modified the corresponding Makefiles of CMakeLists to specify the CUDA arch and gencode of your applied Nvidia GPU architecture.
+Besides, important parameters like the NVCC path and the included path should be specified.

-For cuSTINGER, faimgraph, gunrock, and hornet:
+For cuSTINGER, faimgraph, gunrock, and hornet that use CMake:
 ```
 cd [path to a system]
 mkdir build && cd build